Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The GBMP condition in stylized school choice environments

 As soon as there is one student in one catchment area (say $A$) who prefers a school in another catchment area (say $B$), and the reverse, the ``MBP condition everywhere" fails (just take the submarket made of these two students and the two schools they prefer).

-However, it may still satisfy the sequential MBP.
+However, it may still satisfy the SMBP.
 Indeed, through the sequential match of mutually best pairs, some schools, which the students making out-of-catchment-area choices listed, will reach capacity and will therefore exit the consideration set for these students.
 The sequential process will converge to a reduced set of students making out-of-catchment-area choices.
-This school choice market will satisfy the sequential MBP if there are no cross-catchment-area choices.
+This school choice market will satisfy the SMBP if there are no cross-catchment-area choices.
+To take an extreme example, simply suppose that these schools which attract out-of-catchment-area choices are so popular that they fill up with students from their own catchment area.
+This market will satisfy the SMBP condition.

-We can use this example to illustrate what the generalized MBP condition allows for, on top of the sequential MBP condition.
+We can use this example to illustrate what the GMBP condition allows for, on top of the SMBP condition.
 Consider a student (say student $a$) in catchment area $A$ who lists a school in catchment area $B$ as first choice.
 That student will be ranked below every student in catchment area $B$ who listed that school as acceptable, even if they are not interested in that school because they are sure to get another school in catchment area $B$ if they ask for it (safe school).
-These students are hampering the formation of mutually best pairs and the generalized MBP, by truncating students' preferences at their safe school and updating priority lists accordingly, will correct this and make the formation of mutually best pairs easier.
+These students are hampering the formation of mutually best pairs and the GMBP, by truncating students' preferences at their safe school and updating priority lists accordingly, will free up space on the priority list of schools in area $B$ and make the formation of mutually best pairs easier.
+This benefit comes on top of what SMBP already delivered, namely the elimination of unrealistic choices from students' preferences, following the removal of mutually best pairs.
+This explains the ``more likely" entry in Table 2.

-We are unaware of generic environments where the generalized MBP condition is always met but the sequential MBP condition is not.
+We are unaware of generic environments where the GMBP condition is always met but the SMBP condition is not.
 However, this example illustrates how GMBP enables the identification of an expanded set of school choice environments where DA is efficient.
-The next section quantifies this statement in select stylized environments.
+The next section quantifies this statement by evaluating, in a parametric family of school choice environments, the fraction of markets (realizations of preferences and priorities) for which DA is efficient, the SMBP condition is satisfied, and the GMBP is satisfied.